json-event-sourcing/pincette-json-streams/docs/aggregation_stages.md

 ### $s3Attachments

 This extension stage lets you post a number of S3-objects as attachments to an HTTP endpoint.
-The format is `multipart/mixed`.
+The default content type is `multipart/mixed`.
+You can change this in the headers.
 The object supports the following fields:

 |Field|Mandatory|Description|
 |---|---|---|